clasp-developers/clasp/README.md

 Clasp
 ===============

+<a href="http://drmeister.wordpress.com/2014/09/26/building-clasp-and-externals-clasp/">Please read regarding installing Clasp on Sept 25, 2014</a>

 Clasp is a Common Lisp implementation that interoperates with C++ and uses LLVM for just-in-time (JIT) compilation to native code.

 See http://drmeister.wordpress.com/2014/09/18/announcing-clasp/ for the announcement.